-Since its founding three decades ago, AME-SADA has demonstrated the implementation of its mission of "helping people help themselves" by providing essential assistance to those in need through health, micro-enterprise and education programs as well as emergency humanitarian aid in South Africa and Haiti.
+Since its founding more than three decades ago, AME-SADA has demonstrated the implementation of its mission of "helping people help themselves" by providing essential assistance to those in need through health, micro-enterprise, agriculture and education programs as well as emergency humanitarian aid in Africa and the Caribbean.
+AME-SADA is looking to expand its programs as resources allow.

-AME-SADA's financial support comes from the AME Church, government, international agencies, foreign institutions, non-profit organizations, foundations and thousands of persons committed to our vision of a better world.
+AME-SADA's financial support comes from the AME Church, government and international agencies, foreign institutions, non-profit organizations, foundations and thousands of persons committed to our vision of a better world.
 AME-SADA is headquartered in Washington, DC.